fasih4444/MyBot_V1/README.md

 por el trabajo realizado con los programas que se instalan posteriormente, DrkBot no es responsable del propósito y método de uso de los usuarios.

-DrkBot is open source software open to development.
+DrkBot it is open source software.
 The user is responsible for all consequences that may arise from incorrect or improper use.
 Since it is an open source project, anyone can copy the software, add it and remove it, and use it in a personalized way.